bitslip6/tinytest/README.md

 Memory usage: 2,048KB
 ```

 ## writing tests
-tinytest was created to support testing a more functional style code.
+tinytest was created to support testing functional style code.
 As such the tests are simple php functions.
 See the examples folder for additional test info.

 **test assertions**
-I personally prefeer using the php builtin assert() for all of my testing needs.
-However, your milage may vary.
-The following assertion methods are provided for you if you  choose to not use assert() (or your runtime does not enabnle zend.assertions).
-These assert methods also include additional log messages to show actual vs expected.
+The following assertion methods are provided for you if you choose to not use the php builtin assert() (or your runtime does not enabnle zend.assertions).
+These assert methods also include additional log messages to show actual vs expected and can output additional data to the console.
 Add your own assertions to user_defined.php and tinytest will add them.
 Checkout assertions.php for boilereplate.
 Pull requests welcome.

 * assert_ture(bool $condition, string $message)  truthy
 * assert_false(bool $condition, string $message) falsy